 Avengers: Endgame is a 2019 superhero film and the twenty-second film entry of the Marvel Cinematic Universe.
 It is directed by Joe & Anthony Russo, and written by Christopher Markus & Stephen McFeely — the creative team behind the second and third Captain America films.
 This team also worked on the previous film in the series, Avengers: Infinity War, which directly set up the events of this one.
-It is the final film in Phase 3 of the setting and the end of the Thanos Myth Arc that began with the first Avengers film.
+It is the penultimate film in Phase 3 of the setting, and the end of the Thanos Myth Arc that began with the first Avengers film.

 After the cataclysmic events of Thanos's victory, half of the universe's sentient life is gone, and the completed Infinity Gauntlet has disappeared with the Mad Titan to a faraway world.
 The surviving heroes from The Avengers and the Guardians of the Galaxy, meanwhile, are left to pick up the pieces of a shattered universe.
-However, following the arrival of a few new allies, Earth's mightiest heroes discover a means that may allow them to undo Thanos's decimation, and bring back the friends and family lost.
-And so, along with their allies, the six original Avengers embark on one last mission together to set the world right, whatever it takes.
+However, following the arrival of a few new allies, Earth's mightiest heroes discover a means that may allow them to undo Thanos's genocide, and bring back the friends and family lost.
+And so, along with said allies, the original six Avengers embark on one last mission together to set the world right, whatever it takes.

-Avengers: Endgame contains examples of:
+Avengers: Endgame provides examples of:

 Standing here so close to me

 There's so much I feel that I should say